 To run your ads on Google, you'll need to decide on the right budget and bidding options.
 Your budget establishes a charging limit for an individual campaign, so it should be the average amount you'd be comfortable spending per day (or seeing on your monthly credit card bill if you multiplied your budget by 30.4, the average number of days in a month).
 Your actual costs may be lower, depending on how you manage your bids.

 Your maximum cost-per-click bid (max.
-CPC bid) is the most you're willing to pay for a click on your ad.
+CPC bid) is the most that you're willing to pay for a click on your ad.
 By managing your bids, you may influence the amount of traffic your ads receive, as well as the Return on investment (ROI) they generate.
 With higher bids, your campaign is likely to receive more traffic, although you'll likely spend more money.
 With lower bids, your campaign is likely to receive fewer clicks and conversions.

 This article explains how your campaign budget works, discusses different bidding options, and explains the steps you’ll need to take to set your bid and budget in a new campaign.